 News & articles

-COLUMBIA, Mo. – If your farm has been in your family since Dec.
-31, 1919, you can apply to have it recognized as a Missouri Century Farm.
-To qualify, the same family must have owned the farm for 100 consecutive years.
-The line of ownership from ...
+SPRINGFIELD, Mo. -- If your farm has been in your family since Dec.
+31, 1920, you can apply to have it recognized as a Missouri Century Farm.
+The application process could take you 10 minutes or less, depending on how much of your family history you ...

 - Published: Wednesday, June 13, 2018

 WELLSVILLE, Mo. – Matthew Spiers wants to convert cropland to pastureland for grazing.Through a joint effort by University of Missouri Extension and USDA’s Natural Resources Conservation Service (NRCS), Spiers plans to build a rotational grazing ...